atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 The only thing left is a Header with the image and title of the blog post.

-Create a new component in the components folder called `BlogPostHeader.astro`
+Create a new component in the `src/components` folder called `BlogPostHeader.astro`

 ```jsx
 ---